Hot Shelter downgrades

 Note how the Dreamcast version also manages to render more reflected paths and doesn’t reveal level geometry from another area.
 The differences in lighting are also noticeable here.

 This is what the mirror rooms look like from above.
-The SA1 version of the level has six mirror layers in total for each room, while the SADX version has only four.
-You can also see that the distant paths, which “reflect” in the mirrors on the Dreamcast, are missing in SADX:
+The SA1 version (right) has six mirror layers in total for each room, while the SADX version (left) has only four.
+You can also see that the distant paths, which “reflect” in the mirrors on the Dreamcast, are missing in SADXю

 In SADX the mirrors disappear randomly as you progress through the hall, which is noticeable during regular gameplay, but here’s a more clear illustration using first-person camera in the Gamecube version.
 This doesn’t happen in the original game as the Dreamcast doesn’t have to deal with transparency sorting issues.

 The trap door uses a simpler tiling pattern and is more obvious in SADX.
-The noticeably low texture quality in the PC version is the result of recompression and unnecessary mirroring:
+The noticeably low texture quality in the PC version is the result of recompression and texture mirroring:

-In the Dreamcast version several trap doors were placed underneath the floor near the end of this stage.
+In the Dreamcast version several trap doors were placed underneath the floor near the end of this area, which gave the bottom of the stage a strange look.
 In SADX those were removed and the floor model was updated to no longer be hollow on the inside.
-Although the platforms created a sense of depth in the original game, the replacement isn’t a bad alternative overall:
+Although the platforms created a sense of depth in the original game, the replacement isn’t a bad alternative overall.

 On the note of transparency issues, Amy’s escape balloon is no longer transparent in SADX, but it can’t be helped as such objects are difficult to render properly with the game’s engine limitations: